cbfacademy/node-assessment/README.md

 ## Assessment Criteria

-1. The root URL should serve/return the file `index.html`.
-The `index.html` file should outline the expected endpoints for the service.

-1. The `index.html` file should reference a `favicon.ico`, `logo.png` and a `styles.css` file.

-1. Add a `<title>` tag that includes your name e.g. Welcome to `Monica's` Todo List API

-1. Include the table of endpoints below in your homepage (`index.html`) as a description of how to consume (use) your API.

 1. Add the functionality for all the endpoints described below to your API:

 | Method | URL | Description | Example URL | Request Body | Status Code | Response Body |